chiostro/sendmail_backup_monitoring_termux/README.md

 Feel free to fork the repository and submit your contributions or suggestions.
 If you find any issues or bugs, please open an issue.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE file](LICENSE) for details.

 ### Key Highlights: